Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 - `PathFinderPriority`: A lower value decreases the intensive path finding call frequency.
 Set to a lower value for insignificant creatures to improve performance.
 - `HideInSonar`: If set to `true`, this character doesn't appear in the sonar.
 - `HideInThermalGoggles`: If set to `true`, this character isn't visible when using thermal goggles.
-- `SonarDisruption`: If set to a value greater than zero, this character creates noise on the sonar when within range.
+- `SonarDisruption`: If set to a value greater than zero, this character creates disrupting noise on the sonar when within range.
-- `DistantSonarRange`: Range at which "long distance" blips for this character will appear on the sonar.
+- `DistantSonarRange`: Range at which "long distance" blips for this character will appear on the sonar (used on some of the Abyss monsters).
-- `DisableDistance`: The maximum distance from a player where characters of this species will still have physics and AI enabled.
+- `DisableDistance`: The maximum distance (in pixels) from the closest player at which the character will stay active in the level.
 - `SoundInterval`: The time the game waits between each time it plays this character's sounds.
 - `DrawLast`: If set to `true`, this character will be drawn on top of characters that do not have this set.
 This currently has no effect if the character has no deformable sprites.